Skip to main content

 Dunlop Sports Team 260 Pre-Strung Tennis Racket, 3/8 Grip, Black/Blue

-• LIGHTWEIGHT DESIGN ENHANCES MANEUVERABILITY FOR ALL SKILL LEVELS.
+• LIGHTWEIGHT DESIGN BOOSTS MANEUVERABILITY FOR QUICK SWINGS.

-• DURABLE GRAPHITE FRAME ENSURES LONG-LASTING PERFORMANCE ON THE COURT.
+• DURABLE GRAPHITE FRAME ENSURES LONGEVITY AND CONSISTENT PLAY.

 BUY & SAVE